AlirezaRoshanzamir/continuous-delivery-course/11-testing-nonfunctional-requirements/presentation.md

 ---
 ## Managing Nonfunctional Requirements
-NFRs are complex because they usually have a very strong inﬂuence on the architecture of the system.
+NFRs are complex because they usually have a very strong influence on the architecture of the system.

-NFRs tend to interact with one another in an unhelpful manner: Very secure systems often  compromise on ease of use; very ﬂexible systems often compromise on performance, and so forth:
+NFRs tend to interact with one another in an unhelpful manner: Very secure systems often  compromise on ease of use; very flexible systems often compromise on performance, and so forth:

 <img src="assets/atam.webp">